The physics of g-2

 When placed in a magnetic field, the muon's internal magnet wants to rotate itself to align along the magnetic field axis like a compass that aligns with the Earth's magnetic field.
 However, the muon's angular momentum prevents this from happening.
 Instead, the muon's spin axis rotates, or precesses, about the magnetic field axis.
 This is similar to a spinning top whose spin axis is not exactly vertical — angular momentum prevents the top from tipping over due to gravity.
 Physicists can predict precisely the precession rate of the muon's spin axis about the magnetic field axis.

-What can g-2 tell us about matter and space?
+What can Muon g-2 tell us about matter and space?

 One ingenious way to use the vacuum as a tool is to study the behavior of muons in a magnetic field.
 Muons are readily produced at Fermilab in high-energy collisions.
-Muons also result from high-energy cosmic rays striking our upper atmosphere, so we are constantly being bombarded by muons on the surface of the Earth.
+Muons also result from high-energy cosmic rays striking our upper atmosphere, so we are constantly being bombarded by muons on Earth's surface.

 When placed in a magnetic field, the muon — with its bar-magnet-in-miniature — precesses because of the torque the magnetic field exerts on the muon's spinning magnetic moment.
 The muon's g-value is altered by particles that appear and disappear within the vacuum.
 So the muon precession rate is also altered, by the amount g-2.